1.Chase Sapphire Reserve®

 Frequently Asked Questions

-The Chase Sapphire Preferred® Card has an annual fee of $95, which is relatively low for a card that offers significant rewards potential.
+The Chase Sapphire Preferred® Card has an annual fee of $95, making it a more budget-friendly option compared to premium cards.